-From rural livelihoods to agricultural growth
+From rural livelihoods to agricultural growth The land policies of the UK Department of International Development

 This paper examines the policies and practices on land of the Department for International Development (DFID) of the United Kingdom.
 After a market-led approach to land distribution in the 1980s, DFID made some changes towards a rights-based land policy, but this has since regressed.